The 6 Best Neck Stretchers for Pain Relief and Posture Fix

 We also like the unique safety feature which allows you to quickly deflate the device if you accidentally inflate it too much.

-Dr. Adam J. Story, a chiropractor with 24 years of experience, recommends inflatable neck braces for his patients because of their portability and the fact that they are less aggressive and perfect for people who need neck support after a mild injury.
+Dr. Adam J. Story, a chiropractor with 24 years of experience, recommends inflatable neck braces for his patients because they are less aggressive and perfect for people who need neck support after a mild injury.

 2. Over-the-Door Neck Traction Kits